SizeMeCom/sizeme-for-woocommerce/readme.txt

 Tags: sizeme, measurements, size guide, size recommendations Requires at least: 3.8
 Tested up to: 5.0
-Stable tag: 2.0.0
+Stable tag: 2.0.6
 Requires PHP: 5.2.4
-WC requires at least: 4.0
+WC requires at least: 2.5
-WC tested up to: 2.3
+WC tested up to: 3.6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SizeMe is a web store plugin that enables your consumers to input their measurements and get personalised fit recommendations based on actual product data.
+SizeMe is a web store plugin that enables your consumers to input their measurements and get fit recommendations based on actual product data.

 == Description ==